dwolopes/wunderform/README.md

 - [Rematch](https://github.com/rematch/rematch) - Rematch is Redux best practices without the boilerplate and persist data in your browser way more simple.
 - [React Router Dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom) - Responsible for managing routes in tge App.
 - [Material-UI](https://material-ui.com/) - React components that implement Google's Material Design to style the App.
-- [Typescript] - (https://www.npmjs.com/package/typescript) - TypeScript is a language for application-scale JavaScript.
+- [Typescript](https://www.npmjs.com/package/typescript) - TypeScript is a language for application-scale JavaScript.
-- [Formik] - (https://github.com/jaredpalmer/formik) - Build forms in React, without the tears.
+- [Formik](https://github.com/jaredpalmer/formik) - Build forms in React, without the tears.
-- [Node-sass] - (https://github.com/sass/node-sass) - Node-sass is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass.
+- [Node-sass](https://github.com/sass/node-sass) - Node-sass is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass.
-- [Axios] - (https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
+- [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.

 You can check the other dependencies on _package.json_ file.

 [(Back to top)](#wunder-fleet)

-## **Contributing**

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## **Authors**

 * **Douglas Lopes** - *Initial work* - [wunder-form](https://github.com/dwolopes/wunderform)

 See also the list of [contributors](https://github.com/dwolopes/wunderform/graphs/contributors who participated in this project.

-## **License**

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## **Contact me**